-B. Enrollment of the Burleys in the CVMT Did Not Compromise Melvin Dixie's Interests

-- 71. The District Court separately expressed concern that the Department may not have adequately protected Melvin Dixie's interests when it permitted Yakima to enroll the Burley family.
+- B. Enrollment of the Burleys in the CVMT Did Not Compromise Melvin Dixie's Interests - 71.
+The District Court separately expressed concern that the Department may not have adequately protected Melvin Dixie's interests when it permitted Yakima to enroll the Burley family.
 See Order at 20.
 The Court reasoned that, because Yakima Dixie did not consult Melvin before enrolling the Burley family, Yakima left Melvin's Tribal rights "at the mercy of the Burleys."
 Id. at 20.
 The Court's concern with interests of Melvin was misplaced for two reasons. - 72.
 First, Yakima had a good reason for not consulting Melvin: at the time of the Burleys' enrollment Melvin had not been involved in Tribal matters for more than 30 years.
 Melvin's interests were not and could not have been impaired, because he was then playing no role at all in Tribal governance or affairs.
 Before enrolling the Burleys in 1998, Yakima had for years been the only person who purported to act on behalf of the Tribe, and the BIA had recognized him as the leader of the CVMT.
 When addressing enrollment of the Burley family in 1998, however, the BIA nevertheless asked Yakima about the whereabouts of his brother.
 Yakima told the BIA that he believed, through secondhand information, that Melvin lived in Sacramento but he made clear that he and Melvin had not spoken in over 30 years.

 - 73. During that discussion, the BIA's Brian Golding acknowledged Melvin's rights but noted that, because the BIA did not know Melvin's location, Tribal decision-making would be vested in Yakima, Burley, and Reznor.
 When the BIA verified the Burley family's enrollment later in 1998, the BIA affirmed that the "whereabouts of . . .
 Melvin Dixie, were presently unknown." - 74.
 When the BIA located Melvin two years later, it advised him that he was entitled to participate in Tribal governance.
 The BIA also informed Melvin that he could request financial or technical assistance and should inform the Tribe of any circumstances, which would limit his ability to participate in Tribal affairs.
 Upon learning that Melvin was in contact with the BIA, Burley sought and received Melvin's contact information and invited him to participate in Tribal governance.
 Melvin did not respond to Burley's outreach. - 75.
 The record thus demonstrates that Melvin Dixie voluntarily abandoned the Tribe decades before Yakima enrolled the Burley family.
 Their enrollment consequently had no discernible effect on Melvin's interests, because at the time, Melvin himself had chosen not to participate in Tribal governance or to interact with the Tribe or the BIA. - 76.
 Second, in all events, this question is academic-Melvin is now deceased.
-Whether his interests were compromised in 1998 by the Burleys' enrollment therefore is legally irrelevant.

-C. Potential Tribal Members Are Not Entitled to the Same Consideration as Enrolled Members of the Tribe both citizens and potential citizens.
-Rather, the five acknowledged citizens are the only citizens of the Tribe, and the General Council of the Tribe has the exclusive authority to determine the citizenship criteria for the Tribe."
+Whether his interests were compromised in 1998 by the Burleys' enrollment therefore is legally irrelevant. - C. Potential Tribal Members Are Not Entitled to the Same Consideration as Enrolled Members of the Tribe - 77.
+In its August 2011 Decision, the Department distinguished between the five enrolled Tribal members and the approximately 250 potential but unenrolled members of the Tribe.
+The Department concluded that "the Tribe is not comprised of acknowledged citizens are the only citizens of the Tribe, and the General Council of the Tribe has the exclusive authority to determine the citizenship criteria for the Tribe."